Personal-event memory: 9/11 study

 A study examined the memory of a group of Canadian students for the events of September 11, 2001 that took place in the United States.
 Pezdek hypothesized that whereas event memory would be better than autobiographical memory for a group that was personally involved with the event (i.e. people in New York where the attacks occurred), the reverse would be true for a group that was less involved, such as the Canadian sample.
 They found that memory for event information was less consistent than memory for autobiographical information.
 They also found that subjects recalled more information about the personal circumstances and feelings surrounding the event than they did about the actual event.
-Furthermore, they found that the personal-event memory was significantly more accurate and more consistent in those participants who had experienced high arousal on hearing the news than in those who had experiences relatively little arousal.
+Furthermore, they found that the personal-event memory was significantly more accurate and more consistent in the participants who had experienced high arousal on hearing the news than in those who had experiences relatively little arousal.
 This better recall of the events of 9/11 for those who had experienced greater arousal supports Pezdek's hypotheses that personal-event memory improves with higher levels of experienced emotion.
 Finally, they found that event memory is positively correlated with level of emotional arousal and shows significant decline with time.

+Another 9/11 study assessed the consistency of personal recollections of 9/10, 9/11, and 9/12 to collect more information on personal-event and flashbulb memories.
+The reported data suggested that 9/10 presented as a normal day, not affected by the traumatic event of 9/11, while 9/11 and 9/12 both had nearly 100% recollection (who, what, where) questionnaire scores compared to 9/10, whose scores were in the 70% range.
+9/12 had the same recollection scores as 9/11 due to the fallout of the trauma being as impactful as the event itself.
+For example, related events that occurred in response to the attack, such as disrupted routines and schedules, police and military presence, etc.